top of page

 HOW MEDICARE ADVANTAGE PLANS WORK?

-Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all in one” alternative to Original Medicare.
-They are offered by private companies approved by Medicare.
+Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all-in-one” alternative to Original Medicare.
+Private companies approved by Medicare offer them.
 If you join a Medicare Advantage Plan, you still have Medicare.
-These "bundled" plans include Medicare Part A (Hospital Insurance), and Medicare Part B (Medical Insurance), and usually Medicare Prescription Drug Plan (Part D).
+These "bundled" plans include Medicare Part A (Hospital Insurance), Medicare Part B (Medical Insurance), and usually Medicare Prescription Drug Plan (Part D).

-WHat are Medicare Advantage Plans?
+What are Medicare Advantage Plans?
 Medicare Advantage Plans cover all Medicare services.
-Some Medicare Advantage Plans also offer extra coverage, like vision, hearing and dental coverage.
+Some Medicare Advantage Plans also offer extra coverage, such as vision, hearing,, and dental coverage.

-ARE THE RULES DIFFERENT FOR MEDICARE ADVANTAGE THAN THEY ARE FOR ORIGINAL MEDICARERE?
+ARE THE RULES DIFFERENT FOR MEDICARE ADVANTAGE THAN THEY ARE FOR ORIGINAL MEDICARE?

-Medicare pays a fixed amount for your care each month to the companies offering Medicare Advantage Plans.
+Medicare pays a fixed amount to the companies offering Medicare Advantage Plans each month for your care.
 These companies must follow rules set by Medicare.
 Each Medicare Advantage Plan can charge different out-of-pocket costs.
 They can also have different rules for how you get services, like:

 • Whether you need a referral from your Primary Care Physician to see a specialist.

-• If you have to go to doctors, facilities, or suppliers that belong to the plan for non-emergency or non-urgent care.
+• If you have to go to doctors, facilities, or suppliers that are part of the plan for non-emergency or non-urgent care.

 • These rules can change each year.